Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation: Validation of Geometric Mechanics

+In this section, we empirically validate the theoretical framework proposed in \Cref{sec:theory} by analyzing the latent space representations of the perturbed images.
+Our goal is to verify the decomposition of the perturbed feature $z^{(c)}$ into the \textit{Dominant Shift} ($\mu_{\delta}$) and the \textit{Semantic Deflection} ($\nu_c$), as formulated in \Cref{eq:decomposition}.

-\textbf{Empirical Observations in the Latent Space.} We conduct experiments by searching for an SAUP on Llava-1.5-7B~\cite{liu2023visual} using images from five distinct classes of ImageNet~\cite{imagenet_cvpr09}.
-For each class, we randomly select 20 images and assign a unique word as the target label.
-We then extract and visualize the latent features from the model's penultimate layer.
+We conduct experiments using Llava-1.5-7B~\cite{liu2023visual}, selecting images from five distinct classes of ImageNet~\cite{imagenet_cvpr09} and assigning a unique target label $t^{(c)}$ to each class.
+We visualize the penultimate layer features using Principal Component Analysis (PCA), which preserves the global geometric structure of the latent space, including relative distances and inter-cluster relationships.